Examples

 |

-This snippet shows how you can capture and process events to notify users whenever
+This snippet shows how you can process events to notify users whenever

-This script defines a custom event consumer class JobFailureCoreConsumer
+This script defines a custom event consumer class JobFailureCoreConsumer, which listens

-and triggers an external API call based on the JOB
+and triggers an external API call based on the JOB's id.

 Example